-Ask most ecommerce brands what content they need and they will describe their commercial pages.
-Better product descriptions.
-Stronger category copy.
-More persuasive collection page headlines.
-Those are the pages closest to the sale, and they feel like the most logical place to invest.
+Ask most ecommerce brands what content they need and they will describe their commercial pages: better product descriptions, stronger category copy, and more persuasive collection page headlines.
+Those pages are closest to the sale, so they feel like the most logical place to invest.
 They are also, almost always, the wrong place to start.

 The problem is that most buyers have already decided who to trust before they reach those pages.
-The decision about which brand to consider, which category of product to investigate, which claims to believe, has been forming well before purchase intent sharpens into a specific search.
+The choice of which brand to consider, which category of product to investigate, and which claims to believe happens well before purchase intent sharpens into a specific search.
 The brands that shaped that decision showed up earlier in the journey, in the informational layer where preferences are built rather than converted.

 Most ecommerce brands are not there.
 They have invested in the transactional layer and underbuilt the informational one.
-This is not a gap in the execution plan.
-It is the structural reason why organic traffic stays flat even when commercial pages are well-optimised, and why competitors with thinner product ranges keep outranking brands with stronger catalogues.
+This structural gap keeps organic traffic flat even when commercial pages are well-optimised, and it lets competitors with thinner product ranges outrank brands with stronger catalogues.

 What the two layers actually are